denmau-zz/denmau.github.io/README.md

 - CloudFlare - for caching & page visit analytics
 - pageclip - server for HTML forms

+I am using DeepSource to fix bug risks, anti-patterns, performance issues, and security flaws.

 There is still more to come, including even more projects.

 You can reach me at